 T. O. Fuller State Park, Tennessee state park in South Memphis, United States

-The park began in 1938 under the Civilian Conservation Corps and became the first state park for African Americans east of the Mississippi River.
-During construction, workers discovered remains of a prehistoric Native American settlement.
+The park was established in 1938 with the help of the Civilian Conservation Corps, making it the first state park for African Americans east of the Mississippi River.
+During construction in 1940, workers uncovered the remains of a prehistoric Native American settlement that would later become part of the park's public offering.

 The community of curious travelers